 So, how does the game do overall?
 Let’s start at the beginning…

-From the start of the game, there are strong similarities to old-school JRPGs with its turn-based battle systems and overworld travelling.
-Throughout the world map are towns and dungeons which get marked as you discover them one by one.
+From the start of the game, there are strong similarities to old-school JRPGs with their turn-based battle systems and overworld travelling.
+Throughout the world-map are towns and dungeons which get marked as you discover them one by one.
 The world isn’t large, so you don’t have to worry about aimlessly wandering around for ages before you come across new locations.
 In fact, reaching a new destination is usually only a minute or two of walking.

 The towns are filled with NPCs who will either talk to you about a random topic or, in some cases, provide a sidequest related to the area you’re in.
 For instance, ‘kill 8 wolves’ or ‘find person X who was at the last cave you were in’.
 It a nice touch that all side quests can be done in the local vicinity, as opposed to travelling all over the map.